Ekaterina Pomazunova Develops Entrepreneurial Goals through WSU/César Ritz Colleges Degree

 Pomazunova enrolled in the WSU/César Ritz Colleges dual bachelor program in 2019.

-“I was initially impressed with the WSU/César Ritz program because of its training opportunities, price, quality, and reputation as one of the best in the hotel industry,” she says.
-My education has helped me to learn how to study and predict markets.
+“I was impressed with the program’s price, quality, and reputation as one of the best in the hotel industry,” she says.
+My education helped me to learn how to study and predict markets.
 It ignited in me the mindset of a leader and entrepreneur.
 I stopped being afraid of my crazy ideas and put them into practice.”

-She believes there may be potential for opening a chain of wine bars in the east or Middle East, after geopolitical changes in the past year led people in the Commonwealth of Independent States countries to move to eastern countries.
-There are many expats among them who are already familiar with the developed wine industry.
+She believes there may be potential for opening a chain of wine bars in the East or Middle East, after recent geopolitical changes led people in the Commonwealth of Independent States countries to move to eastern countries.
+Many expats among them are already familiar with the developed wine industry.

-“Since there is a demand for such businesses in these eastern countries, there is a possible niche that can be occupied,” she says.
+“Since there is a demand for such businesses in these eastern countries, there is a possible niche,” Pomazunova says.
 “In some countries it is difficult to get a license to sell alcohol, but difficult does not mean impossible.”

 Program fosters entrepreneurial spirit

-The dual degree program trains students how to serve and understand the processes in a fine dining restaurant and buffet.
+The dual-degree program trains students to understand processes in a fine dining restaurant and buffet.
 A little later, they study finance, law, and operations.
 At the end of the training, they write a business plan for their own business venture.
 During this time, Pomazunova gained waitressing experience and completed an internship at the Lotte Hotel in Moscow.
+She also studied wine in classical tasting environments.

 “Through this training process, you grow from an ordinary waiter to an entrepreneur with your own unique vision and goals,” she says.
 “This is an amazing path that allows you to achieve success in the hotel industry.”